-Elia's alternative proposal is deemed compatible with the prevailing market design.
+The omega proposal is deemed compatible with the prevailing market design.
 Applying only on Belgian BRPs, the Belgian scarcity pricing mechanism that aims to be reflective of the scarcity situation in Belgium, as such applies directly to those market players (i.e. Belgian BRPs) that are responsible for their residual imbalances in relation to the overall system imbalance of the Belgian control zone market and therefore either alleviate or deteriorate the Belgian scarcity problem.

-Elia's alternative proposal is also deemed compliant with the current legal framework, being conceived as an additional component in accordance with Art.
+The omega proposal is also deemed compliant with the current legal framework, being conceived as an additional component in accordance with Art.
 9(6)(a) of ACER's adopted methodology on Imbalance Settlement Harmonization.

-Based on a preliminary assessment, an implementation of Elia's alternative scarcity pricing proposal is deemed feasible by Q4 2022.
+Based on a preliminary assessment, an implementation of the omega proposal is deemed feasible by Q4 2022.
 An earlier implementation - to the extent it would be technically possible - is also not considered appropriate as by aiming for Q4 2022, the go-live of the scarcity component would be aligned with the foreseen timelines for implementation of PICASSO and MARI, which are an important factor in the calculation of the omega component.
+Reacting to the public consultation of Elia's preliminary scarcity pricing report, market parties indicate their support for this proposed timeline, if scarcity pricing were to be implemented at all.
+In summary, they request to maintain a realistic implementation track and to give priority to other ongoing market design evolutions, in particular the implementation of the MARI and PICASSO platforms, which already require a lot of resources from all involved parties.